 Sometimes people don't want to buy an entire bag of cassava flour not knowing what to do with the rest after they've made the one recipe they wanted to try with it.
 Here are a few suggestions!

-These Paleo Chicken Tenders are coated with cassava flour.
-This flour is great for frying, as it doesn’t clump or fall off like some other paleo flours do.
+These Gluten Free Chicken Tenders are coated with cassava flour.
+This flour is great for frying, as it doesn't clump or fall off like some other paleo flours do.

 All my baked goods use cassava flour.
-Check them all out here!
+Check out my gluten free sweet treats here!

 Where to buy potato pancakes

 If you don't want to make potato pancakes, you can buy them premade.
 The only downside is that, they probably will not be paleo.